Last Updated: October 28, 2024

 Early Life

-Erin Marie Moran was born in Burbank, California on October 18, 1960.
-She and her five siblings were raised by their parents Sharon and Edward Moran in Los Angeles.
-Her mother encouraged Erin to pursue acting as a child and she was signed with a talent agent when she was just five years old.
-There are also two other actors in the family, including Tony Moran who played Michael Myers in the movie "Halloween" in 1978.
-Her first acting role was in a TV commercial for First Federal Bank.
-As a child she was cast in the TV show Daktari from 1966 to 1969.
+Erin Marie Moran was born on October 18, 1960, in Burbank, California.
+She and her five siblings were raised by their parents, Sharon and Edward Moran, in Los Angeles.
+Sharon encouraged Erin to pursue acting as a child, and she was signed with a talent agent when she was just five years old.
+There are also two other actors in the family, including Tony Moran, who played Michael Myers in the movie "Halloween" in 1978.
+Erin's first acting role was in a TV commercial for First Federal Bank.
+As a child, she appeared in the TV show "Daktari" from 1966 to 1969.

 Career